iperkeno/KICAD-Circuit-Simulation/README.md

 # KICAD - Circuit Simulation
 Kicad 5.0 has a new and improved interface with SPICE ([ngspice](http://ngspice.sourceforge.net/ngspice-eeschema.html) specifically).
+Eeschema provides an embedded electrical circuit simulator using ngspice as the simulation engine.

 Ngspice-31 reads PSPICE device libs.
 These are often provided by the semiconductor device manufacturers for design support.
 Internally ngspice translates the PSPICE syntax to ngspice before simulating.
 No more manual tweaking of the library description is required.